 You must be

-You must get tested to confirm you are HIV-1 negative before taking TRUVADA for a PrEP indication.
+You must get tested to confirm you are HIV-1 negative before taking TRUVADA for PrEP.
 You also must get tested at least every 3 months as recommended by your healthcare provider while taking TRUVADA.

 Always use safer

 You must commit to safer sex practices.
-TRUVADA for a PrEP indication is only effective as part of a comprehensive HIV-1 prevention program.
+TRUVADA for PrEP is only effective as part of a comprehensive HIV-1 prevention program.

 Report any symptoms to your healthcare provider